 1. Basel, Switzerland

-Nestled on the borders of Switzerland, Germany and France, it’s a perfect destination for exploring all three countries.
-The Christmas market in Basel has a very local feel to it since the city doesn’t receive too many tourists making it one of the best Christmas markets in Europe.
+Nestled on the tri-country border of Switzerland, Germany, and France, it’s a perfect destination for exploring all three countries.
+The Christmas market in Basel has a very local feel to it since the city doesn’t receive too many tourists, making it one of the most famous Christmas market in Europe.
 Be sure to stop by Laderach for the most amazing chocolates you’ve ever had!

 2. Budapest, Hungary

 In my opinion, this is one of the best Christmas markets in Europe.
 Budapest, Hungary takes the prize for having the markets with the most handmade goods and lowest prices.
 At Vorosmarty Square Christmas Market, all items are required to be handmade.
 You can find wooden toys, steaming chimney cakes, beeswax candles, handcrafted pottery and more all at reasonable, wallet-friendly prices.

-3. Bratislava, Slovakia
+4. Bratislava, Slovakia

 Sandwiched between Austria and Hungary, the little-known town of Bratislava, Slovakia is full of charm and the magic of Christmas with the Christmas markets spreading nearly over the entire city.
 Find handmade ornaments crafted from chicken eggs, chocolate tools, handmade lace ornaments and strands of decorative potpourri.

-4. Schonbrunn Palace Christmas Market in Vienna, Austria
+5. Schonbrunn Palace Christmas Market in Vienna, Austria

 What could be better than a European Christmas Market?
 Try a European Christmas Market at a palace!
 What makes the Christmas Market at Schonbrunn Palace special is its setting.
-Stalls nestled right in front of the gorgeous yellow palace make this market so magical and Austrian treats and trinkets abound.
+Stalls nestled right in front of the gorgeous yellow palace make this market royally magical and Austrian treats and trinkets abound.

-5. Rathausplatz in Vienna, Austria
+6. Rathausplatz in Vienna, Austria

 The largest and most popular Christmas Market in Vienna receives nearly 3.5 Million visitors per year and for good reason.
 With a Ferris wheel, fair rides, ice-skating rink, trinkets, and treats galore, this place is a Christmas wonderland.
-Rathausplatz wins for best fun light display in my book!
+Rathausplatz wins for best Christmas lights destination in my book!
 Be sure to ride the ferris wheel and get some of the most delicious treats!

-6. Salzburg’s Christmas Market in Salzburg, Austria
+7. Salzburg’s Christmas Market in Salzburg, Austria

-7. Christmas Market at Old Town Square in Prague, Czechia
+8. Christmas Market at Old Town Square in Prague, Czechia

 Staroměstské náměst (don’t ask me to pronounce it), or Old Town Square in Prague offers a plethora of stalls selling all sorts of goodies from chimney cakes to smoked cheese and pork knuckle while providing you with the incredible view of the old buildings and the famous astronomical clock.

-8. Christmas Market at Prague Castle in Prague, Czechia
+9. Christmas Market at Prague Castle in Prague, Czechia

 This is a small Christmas market in the center of Prague Castle and Cathedral that has a great display of ornaments and goodies that feel very local.
 I bought one of my favorite souvenirs from this market, large and sturdy blown glass balls that felt like mason jars.
 This market also has a lot of really tasty treats and you can’t beat the setting!

 10. Strasbourg, France

-Nearly every storefront and alleyway have decked the halls and taken it to the next level, with bubble machines, teddy bears and moving decorations.
+Nearly every storefront and alleyway have decked the halls and taken it to the next level, with bubble machines, teddy bears, moving decorations, along with Christmas carols.
 Be sure to wander over to Petit France to see the adorable half-timber houses decorated for the season.
-As if the stunning decorations weren’t enough, the backdrop for the Christmas market is the huge and ornate Strasbourg Cathedral.
+As if the stunning handmade Christmas decorations weren’t enough, the backdrop for the Christmas market is the huge and ornate Strasbourg Cathedral.
 Strasbourg is a European Christmas Market you cannot miss!